mycolorway/qing-module/README.md

 ## Publish

-If you want to publish new version to npm and bower, please make sure all tests have passed before you publish new version, and you need do these preparations:
+When you want to publish new version to npm and bower, please make sure all tests have passed, and you need to do these preparations:

-* Add new release information in `CHANGELOG.md`.
-The format of markdown contents will matter, because build scripts will get version and release content from this file by regular expression.
-You can follow the format of the older release information.
+* Add release information in `CHANGELOG.md`.
+The format of markdown contents will matter, because build scripts will get version and release content from the markdown file by regular expression.
+You can follow the format of the older releases.

-* Put your [personal API tokens](https://github.com/blog/1509-personal-api-tokens) in `/.token.json`, which is required by the build scripts to request [Github API](https://developer.github.com/v3/) for creating new release:
+* Put your [personal API tokens](https://github.com/blog/1509-personal-api-tokens) in `/.token.json`(listed in `.gitignore`), which is required by the build scripts to request [Github API](https://developer.github.com/v3/) for creating new release:

 ```json
 {